fluencelabs/cli/docs/commands/README.md

     [--global]

 ARGUMENTS
   PACKAGE-NAME | PACKAGE-NAME@VERSION  Package name.
+Installs a first version it can find in the following list:
-Installs the latest version of the package by default.
-If you want
-                                       to install a specific version, you can do so by appending @ and the version to the package name.
-For example: marine@0.12.4
+                                       fluence.yaml, user's .fluence/config.yaml, dependency versions recommended by fluence, latest version cargo is aware of.
+If you want to install a specific version, you can do so by appending @ and the version to the package name.
+For
+                                       example: marine@0.12.4

 FLAGS
   --force                       Force install even if the dependency/dependencies is/are already installed